The Greatest Leadership Myth Ever-Busted!

 The Greatest Leadership Myth Busted

-Far too many leaders let their ego get in the way and they have three self-focused strategies to:
+The greatest leadership myth says it is all about the leader.
+Therefore, far too many leaders let their ego get in the way and they possess three self-focused strategies to:

 - Take power for personal recognition and advancement.